scalaz/scalaz/README.md

 to the beginner trying to learn the library -- where to start, what to ignore?
 To help alleviate this, the library has further been modularised.

-* **scalaz-core**: Type class heirarchy, data structures, type class instances for the Scala and Java standard libraries, implicit conversions / syntax to access these.
+* **scalaz-core**: Type class hierarchy, data structures, type class instances for the Scala and Java standard libraries, implicit conversions / syntax to access these.
 * **scalaz-effect**: Data structures to represent and compose IO effects in the type system.
 * **scalaz-concurrent**: Actor and Promise implementation
 * **scalaz-iteratee**: Iteratee implementation

-### Type Class Heirarchy
+### Type Class Hierarchy

-* Type classes form an inheritance heirarchy, as in Scalaz 6.
+* Type classes form an inheritance hierarchy, as in Scalaz 6.
 This is convenient both at the call site and at the type class instance definition.
 Considering for now the call site, it ensures the following code is valid:

 ```